freedomofpress/securedrop/docs/threat_model/threat_model.rst

 inspired by a `document Adam Langley wrote for Pond
 <https://web.archive.org/web/20150326154506/https://pond.imperialviolet.org/threat.html>`__.
 The threat model is defined in terms of what each possible adversary can achieve.
-This document is still a work in progress.
+This document is always a work in progress.
 If you have questions or comments, please open an issue on GitHub or send an email to securedrop@freedom.press.